From Humble Beginnings to a Vital Community Asset

 • Northeast corner of 13th and Milwaukee Avenue, a former religious bookstore (early 1990s through 1997)

-• Its present location at 1029 Milwaukee Avenue (since 1998), a former Woolworth’s variety store and later the records storage facility for Bucyrus Erie (now Caterpillar).
+• Its present location at 1029 Milwaukee Avenue (since 1998), a former Woolworth’s variety store and later the records storage facility for Bucyrus Erie.

 A caring place accessed in time of need, SMHC has provided many thousands of South Milwaukee residents with help and hope, providing a pathway to self-sufficiency.